acbsp/bonafide.guru/en/contents.rst

 Unbelievable but fact, these self-appointed gurus are ready to defend their illegal position at any cost, even by making such an absurd statements.
 Suppose we remove from the letter word "henceforward" still nothing changes.
-The system of initiation installed by Srila Prabhupada four months before he left his body still remains.
+The system of initiation installed by |SP|
+four months before he left his body still remains.
 There is no further instruction cancelling it.
 Without such a cancelation this letter should be considered as final instruction on initiation matter.